BadrChoubai/Services/Employees/migrations/README.md

 # Database Makefile Commands

+> Migration tasks must be run at the root of the project.

 This repository contains a `Makefile` with useful commands for managing a SQLite database, including connecting to the database, running migrations, and refreshing tables.